Influence of body mass index on growth hormone responses to classic provocative tests in children with short stature.

 BACKGROUND: The diagnosis of growth hormone (GH) deficiency is based on a reduced peak GH response to provocative tests.
 However, the provocative tests are poorly reproducible and GH secretion is regulated by physiological parameters, such as body weight and puberty.
 The aim of this study was to assess the influence of body mass index (BMI) on GH response to provocative testing and to analyze the reproducibility of GH stimulation test.

-Materials and methods: Clinical data was collected retrospectively by chart review from the Pediatric Endocrine Unit at Ajou University Hospital.
+METHODS: Clinical data were collected retrospectively by chart review from the Pediatric Endocrine Unit at the Ajou University Hospital.
 A total of 187 subjects with short stature who completed a GH stimulation testing between 2003 and 2009 were included in the study.

-Conclusion: Higher BMI is associated with lower GH secretion.
-BMI should be measured and GH results appropriately interpreted for all subject undergoing GH stimulation testing.
+CONCLUSIONS: The lack of reliability of GH values in response to pharmacological stimuli should be taken into account in the diagnosis of GH deficiency.
+Also, higher BMI is associated with lower GH secretion.
+BMI should be measured and GH results appropriately interpreted for all subjects undergoing GH stimulation testing.

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.

 Total Download :1,259,646

 Ajou University Medical Information & Media Center 164 Worldcup-ro Yeongtong-gu Suwon 16499 Korea / TEL : 031-219-5312 / FAX : 031-219-5314 Copyright (c) Ajou University Medical Information & Media Center All Rights Reserved.
 AJOU Open Repository는 국립중앙도서관 OAK 보급사업으로 구축되었습니다.